daveho/RandomStuff/Episode0a/assembly.md

 The standard square ones won't fit, and would damage the IC socket on the motherboard when you try to plug the module in.

+Also note that the coin cell battery holder seems to be a fairly standard design, so there are likely other parts you could use here.

 Obviously you'll also need the two PCBs (from the [SunBladeNVRAM](../SunBladeNVRAM) KiCad project).
 I highly recommend [OSHPark](https://oshpark.com/) for fab services (just upload the `.kicad_pcb` files and you're good to go.)